yashu1wwww/youtube-video-auto-upload-using-localhost/README.md

 replace email and password in 1oth and 11th line..

+Replace the 26th line with the path where the video is located...

 After downloading the folder, extract it and open cmd.
 Enter "python" to find your Python version.
 Then, enter "pip install undetected_chromedriver" in the cmd.

 After downloading the chromedriver (https://chromedriver.chromium.org/downloads), extract it to the downloaded folder and ensure that it matches the chrome version of your PC.
 Finally, enter "upload.py" or double click on that file...